tonethar/IGME-330-Master/notes/HW-wc-1.md

   // #3 - called when the component is removed from the DOM disconnectedCallback(){
+    // a good place to clean up, remove event listeners, etc ...
   }

   // #4 - this lifecycle method is invoked each time one of the component's "watched" attributes changes